google/google-authenticator-android/README.md

 ## Description

-The Google Authenticator project includes implementations of one-time passcode generators for several mobile platforms, as well as a pluggable authentication module (PAM).
+The Google Authenticator project includes implementations of one-time passcode generators for several mobile platforms, as well as a Pluggable Authentication Module [(PAM)][PAM].
 One-time passcodes are generated using open standards developed by the [Initiative for Open Authentication (OATH)][OATH] (which is unrelated to [OAuth][]).